-Placement examinations are designed to determine the best starting point for you.
-It is essential that you be placed in the right course.
+In many subjects of study at CSUF, there are multiple classes in which you may begin your studies depending upon your previous experience and studies.
+The University has developed placement examinations that may be used to determine the best starting point for you.
+It is essential that you be placed in the right course!
 Starting out too low where you will not learn anything new is a waste of time.
 Starting out too high can be frustrating and stressful.

 Computer Science Placement Exams

 Mathematics Qualifying Examination (MQE)